 In 2020, she was named one of Canada’s Most Powerful Women by Women’s Executive Network.
-Following a petition by journalism graduates at Toronto Metropolitan University for more diverse courses in light of the murder of George Floyd, Eternity created and teaches “Reporting On Race: The Black Community in the Media” at Toronto Metropolitan University’s School of Journalism, the first course of its kind in Canada.
-Her passions for anti-oppressive journalism and non-fiction writing are reflected in her terms as the 2021 Journalist-in-Residence and 2022 Asper Visiting Professor at the University of British Columbia, and the 2022 Non-Fiction Writer-in-Residence at Simon Fraser University.
+Her passions for intersectional, trauma-informed journalism and non-fiction writing are reflected in her terms as the 2021 Journalist-in-Residence and 2022 Asper Visiting Professor at the University of British Columbia, and the 2022 Non-Fiction Writer-in-Residence at Simon Fraser University.

 Her work has helped newsrooms including The Ryerson Review of Journalism, Xtra, the Toronto Star, and tvo.org change their style guides to capitalize “Black” and “Indigenous” and her work on race and gender has been taught on academic syllabuses including Western University, Carleton University, University of Toronto OISE, Ryerson University, the University of Ottawa, and the University of West Indies St. Augustine.
-She is also a National Magazine Awards 2017 finalist for Best New Writer, the 2018 winner and 2022 finalist of the Canadian Online Publishing Awards’s Best Investigative Feature, and has received over 10 awards for her editing.

 FEATURED IN: